 Of Course I Still Love You (OCISLY) is an autonomous spaceport droneship (ASDS) that is operated out of the Port of Long Beach, California.
 Of Course I Still Love You was previously based in Florida from 2015 to 2021.

-The droneship is a modified barge outfitted with a large landing platform, station-keeping thrusters and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that don't carry enough fuel to allow for a return-to-launch-site landing.
+The droneship is a modified barge that is outfitted with a large landing platform, station-keeping thrusters, and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that cannot carry enough fuel to allow for a return-to-launch-site landing.

 The droneship is fitted with cameras, sensors and other measuring equipment to allow SpaceX to record and gather data on the landings.
 On a number of occasions, it has been shown that the cameras can be remotely adjusted and moved during landings to provide a better perspective.

 Of Course I Still Love You is fitted with two satellite antennas for the uplink of data and for communication with the incoming booster.
 A common problem experienced during SpaceX webcasts is the video connection to the droneship cutting out during the landing.
 This occurs because vibrations created by the landing booster violently shake the droneship, temporarily breaking the connection and up-link to the satellite.
 This video explains more.

 A robot, officially named the Falcon 9 Securing Robot, but universally known as Octagrabber lives on the droneship and is deployed shortly after a booster landing.
 The robot is remotely driven from its blast-proof shelter and positioned underneath the Falcon 9.
 Four arms then raise up and latch onto the Falcon 9 octaweb, securing the booster for transit.